 When Does DST Start and End in Mexico?

-- The state of Sonora does not change its clocks.
-The rationale is to stay in sync with the neighboring US state of Arizona, where Mountain Standard Time (MST) is observed all year.
-In the map below, Sonora is the yellow area on the left.
+- Sonora does not change its clocks to stay in sync with the neighboring US state of Arizona, where Mountain Standard Time (MST) is observed all year.

 Daylight Saving Time History in Mexico